-With MBNA, you can borrow for a wide range of reasons from weddings to buying a new car.
-As a responsible lender, we do have some limits on what you may use a loan for.
+You can borrow for a wide range of reasons from weddings to buying a new car.
+In terms of responsible lending, there are some limits on what you may use a loan for.

 These limits apply whether you want to borrow money for yourself or to help support someone else.
 For example, you can't borrow to give a family member a property deposit.